-In this module, the instructor will demonstrate the transition from a single-manager setup to a multi-node Wazuh manager cluster.
+In this module, the instructor will demonstrate moving from a single-manager setup to a multi-node Wazuh manager cluster.
 Then state and configuration changes will be traced live as agent state information makes its way up to the master node manager and config changes on the master node manager make their way down the worker node managers and then to individual agents.
-Special considerations for environments using Wazuh manager clusters will also be addressed and discussed.
+Special considerations that must be addressed for environments using Wazuh manager clusters will also be addressed and discussed.